fschulze/devpi/doc/userman/devpi_commands.rst

                             override the custom X-outside-url header.
 [None]
       --absolute-urls       use absolute URLs everywhere.
 This will become the default at some point.
 [False]
-      --profile-requests NUM
-                            profile NUM requests and print out cumulative stats.
-                            After print profiling is restarted.
-By default no profiling is performed.
-[0]

     mirroring options:
       --mirror-cache-expiry SECS